keystonejs/keystone/docs/guides/migrations.md

 | ExampleList | id          | integer   |
 | ExampleList | age         | text      |

 Keystone cannot make this change for you because there could be existing data with a type of `integer`.
-Sometimes migrations can be as simple as converting an `integer` to a `string` but in this case we need to programatically resolving the appropriate value.
+Sometimes migrations can be as simple as converting an `integer` to a `string`, but in this case we need to programatically resolve the appropriate value.

 ## Migration options